dfyockey/xsltpeds/README.md

 # README for Xsltpeds

-  Copyright © 2020 David Yockey
+  Copyright © 2020-2021 David Yockey<br />

-  Copying and distribution of this file, with or without modification, are permitted in any medium without royalty provided the copyright notice and this notice are preserved.
+  This README file is licensed under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/)

 ---

    _This project is under development but not yet entirely functional.
    All information provided herein is tentative, may change at any time, and may not be up-to-date._

+   _A project blueprint is provided in the [Wiki](https://github.com/dfyockey/xsltpeds/wiki)._

 ---